ikasanEIP/ikasan/ikasaneip/component/Readme.md

 - [MongoDB Client Consumer](endpoint/mongo-endpoint/Readme.md)
 - [FTP Consumer](endpoint/filetransfer/ftp/consumer.md)
 - [SFTP Consumer](endpoint/filetransfer/sftp/consumer.md)

 ## Converters

 ### Purpose
-The main responsibility of a converter is to convert from one POJO type to another.
-Coverter acts as an adapter between components requiring different input types.
+Converters are used convert from one object type to another.
+Converters act as adapters between components requiring different input types.
+For instance, if you pass object A to a Converter the Converter may return the same object A or a completely different object as defined in the interface implementation.

-Read more about EIP [Translators](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageTranslator.html) In order to create your own converter you need to implement [Converter Interface](../spec/component/src/main/java/org/ikasan/spec/component/transformation/Converter.java)
+In order to create your own converter you need to implement [Converter Interface](../spec/component/src/main/java/org/ikasan/spec/component/transformation/Converter.java)
 <br/>